-16. If our outside suppliers and manufacturers fail to supply products in sufficient quantities and in a timely fashion, our business could suffer.
+If our outside suppliers and manufacturers fail to supply products in sufficient quantities and in a timely fashion or fail to comply with our product safety and quality standards or applicable law, our business could suffer.

-Outside manufacturers make all of our products.
+Outside manufacturers produce all of our products.
 Our profit margins and timely product delivery are dependent upon the ability of our outside suppliers and manufacturers to supply us with products in a timely and cost-efficient manner.
 Our ability to enter new markets and sustain satisfactory levels of sales in each market depends on the ability of our outside suppliers and manufacturers to provide required levels of ingredients and products and to comply with all applicable regulations.
 As a precaution, we have approved alternate suppliers and manufacturers for our products.
 However, the failure of our primary suppliers or manufacturers to supply ingredients or produce our products could adversely affect our business operations.